Trevor-Opiyo/go-passmaker/README.md

 # go-passmaker

-java password generator for the cli
+go password generator for the cli